Epic Norway Itinerary: 2 Weeks Road Trip Along the Best Fjords

 As I am writing this post on the last day of our trip, I can tell you that we are really happy with this Norway itinerary.
 There are only a few minor things that we would change if we were to plan this same trip again.
 Find out!

-Update: A few years later, we also visited Northern Norway in summer and spent two weeks traveling around Lofoten Islands, Vesteralen, Senja, and Tromso.
+Update: We recently also visited Northern Norway and spent two weeks traveling around Lofoten Islands, Vesteralen, Senja, and Tromso.
 You can find all the details of that trip in our Northern Norway Itinerary.

 Please note that this is a summer road trip itinerary.
 Some of the roads mentioned here are only accessible from May to October, some even as short as from mid June to mid September.

-I also did my best to put all of this info on a map too, so check it out.
+I did my best to put all of this info on a map – see below.
 It’s definitely easier to prepare your Norway itinerary when you can see where all these places are.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.